 As soon I resolved the blister on the right side, I noticed a crack on the left side.
 I noticed the crack because I kept feeling a sharp pain when my baby was nursing or when I was pumping.
 Eeek!
 Regular application of lanolin helped, and I became strict about the latch – if my son didn’t open his mouth wide, I did not put him on.
 I also re-latched him as often as necessary to maintain a good latch.

 This was also when I decided to switch to Gerber’s washable pads (I found them at Target, where they were cheaper than at Babies R Us).
 I was already looking for a good washable pad because of the cost of the disposable pads, but I was also motivated by reading that a breathable pad would help prevent cracks and blisters (the disposable pads have a waterproof backing).

-When I thought I was finally in the clear and breastfeeding was at last going smoothly . . .
-Alex started pulling off, coughing, and I was spraying milk across the room.
+When I thought I was finally in the clear and breastfeeding was at last going smoothly . . . my son started pulling off, coughing, and I was spraying milk across the room.
 I had done enough research by this point that I immediately realized it was an overactive letdown problem (when the letdown is so forceful that the baby can’t suck and swallow according to his own rhythm).
 To deal with this, I tried to nurse Alex before I got engorged and reduced my use of More Milk (since overactive letdown is often the result of oversupply).
-This was easily the least of my problems – after combatting low supply, I was thrilled to have too much milk.
+This was easily the least of my problems – after combating low supply, I was thrilled to have too much milk.